Kermitsmittle/PLC-Programming-Portfolio/README.md

 This repo is my personal lab, sandbox, and logbook—documenting how I go from blinking a virtual light… to controlling a surgical-grade HVAC system.

-> “Code like your panel depends on it.” – Me, halfway into a debugging spiral

 ---